 Perinatal mental health services

 Perinatal mental health services are available in all maternity units and hospitals.
-They provide specialist support to women experiencing mental health problems in pregnancy.
+They provide specialist support to women experiencing mental health difficulties in pregnancy.

 Your GP, midwife, doctor or psychiatrist can refer you to the service.